mne-tools/mne-python/doc/install/index.rst

       $ curl --remote-name https://raw.githubusercontent.com/mne-tools/mne-python/master/environment.yml
       $ conda env update --file environment.yml

+  If you need to convert structural MRI scans into models of the scalp, inner/outer skull, and cortical surfaces you also need :doc:`FreeSurfer <freesurfer>`.

 The :ref:`install_python_and_mne_python` page has more detailed instructions for different operating systems (including instructions for installing Python if you don't already have it).
 The :ref:`advanced_setup` page has additional